 Also, try getting shots at dawn or dusk when you can catch the sky in a rich blue or purple.
 These are simple, fun ways of taking pictures of the moon that can produce some unexpected results.

-Moon photography settings: conclusion
+Moon photography settings: final words